martinvonz/jj/docs/git-compatibility.md

 To create a Jujutsu repo backed by a Git repo you already have on disk, use `jj init --git-repo=<path to Git repo> <name>`.
-The repo will work similar to a [Git worktree](https://git-scm.com/docs/git-worktree), meaning that the working copies and the record of the current checkout will be separate, but the commits will be accessible in both repos.
+The repo will work similar to a [Git worktree](https://git-scm.com/docs/git-worktree), meaning that the working copies files and the record of the working-copy commit will be separate, but the commits will be accessible in both repos.
 Use `jj git import` to update the Jujutsu repo with changes made in the Git repo.
 Use `jj git export` to update the Git repo with changes made in the Jujutsu repo.

-If you create initialize the Jujutsu repo in the same working copy as the Git repo by running `jj init --git-repo=.`, then the import and export will happen automatically on every command (because not doing that makes it very confusing when the current checkout has changed in Git but not in Jujutsu or vice versa).
+If you initialize the Jujutsu repo in the same working copy as the Git repo by running `jj init --git-repo=.`, then the import and export will happen automatically on every command (because not doing that makes it very confusing when the working copy has changed in Git but not in Jujutsu or vice versa).
 This mode is meant to make it easier to start using readonly `jj` commands in an existing Git repo.
 You should then be able to switch to using mutating `jj` commands and readonly Git commands.
 The mode is new and not tested much, and interleaving mutating `jj` and `git` commands might not work well (feel free